microsoft/language-server-protocol/_specifications/specification-3-16.md

 #### <a href="#version_3_16_0" name="version_3_16_0" class="anchor">3.16.0 (xx/xx/xxxx)</a>

-* Add support for tracing
+* Add support for tracing.
-* Add semantic token support
+* Add semantic token support.
-* Add call hierarchy support
+* Add call hierarchy support.
 * Add client capability for resolving text edits on completion items.
 * Add support for client default behavior on renames.
 * Add support for insert and replace ranges on `CompletionItem`.